benpomeranz/Llama-Eval/readme.md

+From Llama, on their evaluation, we have the following information:
 The pre-trained models are evaluated in the standard way by calualting the likelihood of each choice character.
 For the instruct-aligned models, we use a dialogue prompt (user/assistant) for the shots and ask the model to generate the best choice character as answer.

+The MMLU dataset is split into 4 categories, each with several subcategories, each with several subtopics, for a total of $57$ subtopics.

 Macro average: average across categories
-Micro average: average across questions
+Micro average: average across topics

 We check from response that either: first letter is A/B/C/D, or string contains (A.) or equivalent